 Shine Night Walk Glasgow

-Entries for Glasgow Shine 2018 are now closed
+Entries for Shine Night Walk Glasgow 2020 are now open!

 Bus - Local bus services X19 and 23 stop near to the venue.
 The 100 Riversider service stops at the SEC.
 Please visit SEC.co.uk for further information.